Change your organization connection to a different Azure AD

 Enter a description and key data, and then select Save.

-Copy your key and put it in a safe place, as it can't be viewed again.
+Copy your key and put it in a safe place, as you can't view it again.

 Rename your MSA

 Rename your Microsoft account to a different email that doesn't conflict with your Azure AD identity.
-Doing so ensures that you won't be prompted to choose between accounts.
+Doing so ensures that you aren't prompted to choose between accounts.

 Adjust your VS subscription